WannesWD/PredeterminedProjectilePhysics/README.md

 -- Collisions are calculated as point collisions so spheres clip into planes when they collide

-If i had more time i would fix/implement these issues since i have a decent idea on how to implement all of them and i would look into implementing a proper UI.
+If I had more time I would fix/implement these issues since I have a decent idea on how to implement all of them and I would look into implementing a proper UI.

-For a more detailed look at my direct X implementation and git history i refer to my Graphics Programming git page (specifically the direct x part): https://git.allpurposem.at/Wannes/GraphicsProg/src/branch/main/GP1_DirectX/source
+For a more detailed look at my DirectX implementation and git history I refer to my Graphics Programming git page (specifically the DirectX part): https://git.allpurposem.at/Wannes/GraphicsProg/src/branch/main/GP1_DirectX/source

-## Reference
+## References
+Books:
 + Animation maths, a book by Ivo de Pauw and Bieke Masselis, https://www.lannoo.be/nl/animation-maths
 + My highschool math book, made by Johan Vanacken (given to me by him, not available online)
+Video:
++ Projectile Motion 9 3D Projectile Motion, by lets code physics, https://www.youtube.com/watch?v=pIOaGRx7oys&ab_channel=Let%27sCodePhysics